Prison library: Challenges

 Funding and space are two major challenges for prison libraries.
 Prison libraries are on the low end of budget priorities for prisons.
 It is difficult to provide up-to-date information and classes with a limited budget and space.
 Associated with limited budgets are time constraints.
 Some prison library staff feel they do not have the time to complete all of the tasks they need to because prison libraries are understaffed.
-By 2019, technological developments such as the choice to transition to tablet-based led to prison elimination of law libraries in South Dakota and has threatened to end book donations to prisoners and their libraries in favor of charging prisoners for books available in e-book format.
+By 2019, technological developments such as the choice to transition to tablet-based information access led to prison elimination of law libraries in South Dakota and has threatened to end book donations to prisoners and their libraries in favor of charging prisoners for books available in e-book format.
 Another challenge is the literacy of inmates.
 For example, in the United States, "seventy-five percent of the state prison population did not complete high school or are classified as low literate".
 Other challenges include security risks.
 Some librarians feel like they are guards and other libraries are monitored by correctional officers.
 Finally, some libraries have to deal with damage and theft of items.
+Library staff may also be responsible for scanning books for contraband such as tobacco and betting cards, which can be considered a form of censorship.

 A challenge in the development of prison libraries in the US came about in the Steven Hayes case, where library collection policies, and patron (prisoner) privacy came into question.
 It was suspected that Hayes' reading choices in his former prison "fueled his crimes".
 The prosecutors in his case wanted to see Hayes' reading lists after he was convicted of the murder, kidnapping and sexual assault of members of the Petit family.
 This issue is contentious because according to normal library policies, patron privacy is a very serious matter, and the question of whether it changes within a prison library was highly debated.
 Conrad does not mention that any real rulings and/or concrete decisions have been reached as there are strong arguments both for maintaining prisoners' privacy, as with any other patron, and there are arguments for that information to be made available to ensure that there is no danger to the prisoner, prison population or general public.